carlos-vargas-math/eigenvalue-collisions/README.md

 The methods in this package can be used to compute eigenvalue collisions for a specific seed or to collect statistical data about eigenvalue collisions for a range of seeds.

+### Getting started

+First, take a look at main_animation.mp4 to get an instant glimpse on what the methods in this package compute.

 ### One seed

 1. Go to settings.py and specify the seed (for reproductibility) and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).
 Set seed = seed_end to avoid calculating data that you won't need.

 2. Run main_s_data.py to initialize a summary.
-This will order the eigenvalues from R(0,0) to R(1,0), along the curve t=0 into s_steps.
+This will order the eigenvalues from
+R(0,0) to R(1,0), along the curve t=0 into s_steps.

 3. Run main_t_data.py to compute the eigenvalue tracks for the s-steps of your choice.